IAL 26: The Discovery of Galaxies

 Ah, California: see the figure below (local link / general link: pfeiffer_beach.html).

-Hubble, remarkably for an astronomer, became a well known person in Hollywood during its golden age and he possibly turns up in small parts in Hollywood novels under different names: e.g., in James Hilton's (1900--1954) Morning Journey (1951).
+Hubble, remarkably for an astronomer, became a well known person in Hollywood during its golden age and he possibly turns up in small parts in Hollywood novels under different names: e.g., maybe in James Hilton's (1900--1954) Morning Journey (1951).

 2. Observing Advantages:

-3. Nebulae:
+3. Hubble and the Nebulae:

 He had developed what we now call the Hubble sequence galaxy types by 1923 (No-508--509) which is illustrated in the Hubble tuning-fork diagram: the figure below (local link / general link: galaxy_hubble_sequence.html).